Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Divorce Records

-One must contact their respective Clerk of Court, the exact court where the decree was issued.
-But to give people an idea of the divorce rates of each Louisiana parish, the image below was made by using U.S. Census Bureau data.
+To retrieve or view divorce records in Louisiana, one must contact their respective Clerk of Court at the exact court where the decree was issued.
+To give people an idea of the divorce rates of each Louisiana parish, the image below was made by using U.S. Census Bureau data on divorce rates throughout the state:

 An image showing a map showing all counties of Louisiana with its divorce rate data (5-year estimate in 2021).